hunter-richardson/my-config/README.md

 sudo srm -lrvz /path/to/DMZhaloRP /path/to/163336-DMZhaloRP.tar.gz
 ```
 ### One-time execution for setup
-- Quick installation of all software can be attained by executing the [`source /path/to/repo/install.sh`](install.sh) script.
+- Quick installation of all software can be attained by the [`source /path/to/repo/install.sh`](install.sh) script.
 It assumes the `/home` directory is on the right disc and the `root` password has been secured; otherwise it follows the instructions above.
 Run this only once per installation.
-- Quick initialization of users' scripts and files can be attained by executing the [`source /path/to/repo/users.sh`](users.sh) script.
+- Quick initialization of users' scripts and files can be attained by the [`source /path/to/repo/users.sh`](users.sh) script.
 It assumes the above script has been run and all users have been created, otherwise it follows the instructions above.
 Run this only once per installation.
-- Quick setup of downloaded themes (i.e., those not available by SPMs) can be attained by executing the [`source /path/to/repo/themes.sh`](themes.sh) script.
+- Quick setup of downloaded themes (i.e., those not available by SPMs) can be attained by the [`source /path/to/repo/themes.sh`](themes.sh) script.
 It assumes the theme(s) is/are in the user's `Downloads` directory; otherwise it follows the instructions above.
-- Quick application of all configurations, settings, and files can be attained by executing the [`source /path/to/repo/misc.sh`](misc.sh) script.
+- Quick application of all configurations, settings, and files can be attained by the [`source /path/to/repo/misc.sh`](misc.sh) script.
 It assumes the above scripts have been run, otherwise it follows the instructions above.
 Run this only once per installation. **NOTE:  if anything breaks with this script, the machine will need to be purged _again_.**
 ### Manual installation of extensions
 Unfortunately and despite popular belief to the contrary, not _everything_ may be automated with CLI scripts, even in Linux.
 - The following is a list of links to [Firefox extensions](https://addons.mozilla.org/firefox/extensions).
 Open each in Firefox and click the +Add to Firefox button to apply it.